timescale/docs.timescale.com-content/getting-started/cloud-multi-node.md

+>:TIP:Timescale currently offers two options for cloud hosting.
+If you are a Timescale Forge user, please use the documentation for [setting up multi-node on Forge][forge-multi-node] instead.

-# Setting up TimescaleDB 2.0 Multi-node on Timescale Forge
+# Setting up TimescaleDB 2.0 Multi-node on Timescale Cloud

 TimescaleDB 2.0  [introduces a number of new features][changes-in-tsdb2] to supercharge time-series data even further.
 One of the most anticipated new features